wolfpld/tracy/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/968a88arq06gm3el/branch/master?svg=true)](https://ci.appveyor.com/project/wolfpld/tracy/branch/master)

 Tracy is a real time, nanosecond resolution frame profiler that can be used for remote or embedded telemetry of your application.
-It can profile CPU (C, C++, Lua), GPU (OpenGL, Vulkan) and memory.
+It can profile CPU (C, C++11, Lua), GPU (OpenGL, Vulkan) and memory.
 It also can display locks held by threads and their interactions with each other.

 ![](doc/profiler.png)

-Tracy requires compiler support for C++11, Thread Local Storage and a way to workaround static initialization order fiasco.
-There are no other requirements.
+The following compilers are supported:

+- MSVC
+- gcc
+- clang

 The following platforms are confirmed to be working (this is not a complete list):

 - Windows (x86, x64)
 - Linux (x86, x64, ARM, ARM64)